XRuiz9/cpsc334-becton-cafe/README.md

 (the start.py file associated with it is already in the git repository)

 Once you do this the program should run automatically once you connect to a source of power.

+NOTE: Due to the Raspberry Pi's computing limitations, the program animations actually run much slower than I intended them to when run on the Raspberry Pi.
+The video linked above shows the program running at its intended speed on my laptop.